victoroalvarez/shell-aware/README.md

 ```

 ## Directories
-* home - Contains dotfiles & configurations.
+* src - Contains dotfiles & configurations.
-* packages-lists - List of packages for required for Debian Linux & other Linux distributions.
-* screenshots - Screenshots of the desktop environment.
-* shellscripts - Shellscripts meant to be linked into the $HOME/bin directory.
+* docs - Contains documentation and pictures.

 ## Add 'acentos y tildes' from the spanish language on Debian
-Note: I currently use Arch Linux & not Debian.
-This can by achieve by running:
+This can be achieve by running:

 ```
 dpkg-reconfigure keyboard-configuration